PSAppDeployToolkit/PSAppDeployToolkit/wiki/Toolkit-File-Structure.md

 ### Files

-The toolkit is comprised of the following files:
+The toolkit comprises the following files:

 **Deploy-Application.ps1**